STREAM3/visISC/README.md

 ##Prerequisite

-Install pyisc (including all requirements) : https://github.com/STREAM3/pyisc/
+Install pyisc (including all prerequisite) : https://github.com/STREAM3/pyisc/

 Install Mayavi and wxPython (version 2.8.1 is preferred, otherwise if it does not exists as for Mac OS X choose 3.0)